 Soundproofing can be either a quick fix that reduces sound minimally, or a more involved project that includes significant structural changes.
 Here are some approaches to soundproofing that you may wish to consider:

 Absorbent Sound Panels are a readily available means of soundproofing but are not your most effective approach.
-Still, you may note some difference by placing them appropriately around your speakers and sub woofers, making them worth considering if you can’t afford or don’t want to consider structural changes.
+Still, you may note some difference by placing them appropriately around your speakers, sub woofers, and speaker wire, making them worth considering if you can’t afford or don’t want to consider structural changes.
 A positive to this approach is that the acoustic panels are available in a range of styles that might look good on your wall that will improve the acoustic quality, a bit.

 Window Plugs.
 If you have windows in your movie room, window plugs are soundproofing materials to look at.
 Build the front with something that has sound-absorbing mass, while filling the rest with insulation.
 This will definitely help you improve the sound quality of your home theater room.